localpolitics/lpanda/cran-comments.md

 ## Notes for CRAN editors

 * NOTE (Win-builder): “Diachronic/diachronic” in DESCRIPTION is a correct technical term referring to diachronic analysis.
+Other words flagged as possibly misspelled are proper names (Bubenicek, Kubalek, Cmejrek, Copik) or standard identifiers (ISSN).

-* NOTE (Win-builder, R-oldrelease) about `Author:` field: current DESCRIPTION does not contain `Author:` and matches `Authors@R`.
+* NOTE (Win-builder, R-oldrelease): "Author field differs from that derived from Authors@R" - DESCRIPTION correctly uses Authors@R with ORCID.